uniVocity/shopify/README.md

 independently of the official app we are going to release.

-Source code and documentation will start to flow on as soon as the **`SHOP`** pool starts generating rewards on the cardano mainnet.
+Source code and documentation will start to flow on as soon as the **`SHOP`** pool starts generating rewards on the Cardano mainnet.

 There is a lot of development to be done.
 Please come back and check this repository weekly to see what's happening.